Spajed/processrefund/README.md

 # Process Refund

-An attempt to implment Process Doppelgänging
+An attempt to implement Process Doppelgänging
 ## Getting Started

 Just clone the repo and open the .sln with Visual Studio 2015.